Turku is a historic city of culture. It is also a great place to live, work, study, have hobbies, enjoy a good time and feast on amazing food.

 790 years old

-Turku’s history started 23.1.1229 when Pope Gregory IX sent a letter in which he ordered the transfer of the bishop’s seat in Finland to a better location, to Turku
+Turku’s history started on 23.1.1229 when Pope Gregory IX sent a letter in which he ordered the transfer of the bishop’s seat in Finland to a better location, to Turku.

-The population of Turku was over 190 000 at the end of the year 2018.
-Turku is growing by 1 600 residents per year.
+The population of Turku was over 200 000 at the end of the year 2023.
+Turku is growing by about 1 600 residents per year.

 Among the best 1 %